anjani-dhrangadhariya/persian-hindi/letter_ba.md

 I made a note of the words in Hindi that have their roots in Persian.
 Bonus: I have mentioned Gujarati for some words too on an empirical basis.
 (Note: This is an evolving article.)

+Notes: This is an evolving article. r = romanized

 ba or be similar to ba or be (ब/बे)